RulaKhaled/nextjs-15-openai-sentry-issue/README.md

 - `[Sentry] Initializing Sentry...`: Confirms Sentry is loading
 - `[Sentry] Sentry initialized`: Confirms initialization complete
-- `[API] Is wrapped?`: Shows if the OpenAI client is wrapped by Sentry
 - `[Sentry] Transaction:`: Lists all spans in each transaction

 ## 📝 Notes